-The Forth Road Bridge is to have its first full paint job since it opened in 1964.
+Forth Road Bridge to get first paint job since 1964

 Transport Scotland has revealed that a trial is being developed to finally paint the bridge’s main truss deck in its entirety.